TheOdinProject/curriculum/ruby/basics/methods.md

 * You understand the difference between a explicit and implicit return in your methods
 * You understand the difference between `puts` and `return`

+## Rubys Built in Methods
+* explain what they are, you've already been using them.

 ## Creating a Method
 You can create your own custom methods in Ruby like so:
 ```(ruby)